-Dietary or nutritional therapy is covered for certain conditions (excluding obesity).
+Dietary or nutritional therapy is covered for certain conditions (excluding obesity), and is at no cost sharing.
 Nutritional therapy for eating disorders requires authorization after the first 5 visits.
 Preventive nutritional therapy that may be required under the Affordable Care Act is covered under the preventive care benefit.
 Also see diabetes services (section 7.4.10) and inborn errors of metabolism (section 7.4.13).